madnuttah/unbound-docker/README.md

 ## Legal

 Please note that this is a work of a private contributor and I'm neither affiliated with NLnet Labs or Pi-hole nor is NLnet Labs or Pi-hole involved in the development of the image.
 The marks and properties 'Unbound' and 'Pi-hole' are properties of NLnet Labs and Pi-hole respectively.
 All rights in the source codes, including logos relating to said marks and properties belong to their respective owners.

+## Supporting my work

+If you would like to support what I do and this image made in the spirit of altruism and idealism to protect your privacy - become a Stargazer ⭐ on Docker Hub and GitHub.
+Thank you for your support!

+Some things in life are free. ❤️